JoBCB/Rehearsal_Series/Media-Choreographies-Creative-Course.md

 __::::::: EXERCISE 04 :::::::__ — 30min;

-* Dance Webring — present a movement to the class; you can improvise!
+* Dance Webring — write down the first gesture (you remember) you did!

 <br><br>